Tested in a three-cat house Updated April 2026

 Felix Smith

 I run FurStopper.
-Three cats: two rescue siblings I raised from kittens in the backyard before bringing them in, and one easygoing orange longhair.
+Three cats: a brother and sister I raised from backyard kittens, plus an orange longhair who wandered into my life and stayed.
 Everything on this site is tested in that house.

 Herbie, an orange longhair, sitting up while Leo, a grey tabby, walks past him on a kitchen floor